 Both KOHO and Stack are known as affordable prepaid cards as these companies charge no monthly or annual fees.
 There are also no low balance charges and you will even be able to check your balance for free.
 Here’s a small breakdown for a full understanding:

 Until now, Stack had a major edge as the company did not charge a foreign transaction fee but from February 1, 2022, it has started to implement a 2.5% foreign exchange fee, which is the standard in the industry.
-It makes the card a little less favourable than the KOHO Mastercard® card as KOHO charges a 1.5% foreign exchange fee, which makes it more affordable for people who want to shop internationally.
-If you subscribe to KOHO Premium, then you do not pay a foreign exchange fee at all.
+It makes the card a little less favourable than the KOHO Mastercard® card as KOHO charges a 1.5% foreign exchange fee with the Easy plan (which is free) or the Essential.
+It makes it more affordable for people who want to shop internationally.
+If you subscribe to KOHO Extra or Everything, then you do not pay a foreign exchange fee at all.

 Also, while both companies do not charge an ATM withdrawal fee, you will have to pay about $2 to $3 per transaction, based on the network.
 This fee is charged by the ATM provider and not by KOHO or Stack.